Let me show you how easy it is to clean the stainless steel stovetop of your stove all naturally and without any harsh or toxic cleaners!

 For cleaning my stainless steel stovetop naturally, I simply use 5% white vinegar.
 You can find it in your grocery store, in hardware stores, at Costco, or online.
 I like buying it in bulk quantities since I use it for a lot of applications in our home.
 Its grease-cutting qualities make it perfect for cleaning a stovetop.
 Furthermore, it doesn’t leave streaks like water.

-If I need more scrubbing, cleaning power, I love using baking soda.
+If I need more scrubbing and cleaning power, I love using baking soda.
 It “dissolves organic compounds like dirt, grease, and other sticky ickies.
 In addition, the mineral structure of each baking soda particle provides a gentle abrasive to clean without leaving scratches behind it helps to loosen dirt and grime off my burner rings” (from Livescience).

 Other useful cleaning items